 Implications of High Self-Employment Rates

 The impacts of high self-employment rates are many.
 It signals a failing and underdeveloped economy.
-Individuals who choose self-employment seem to do so to cope with the poor economy and the ensuing increase in unemployment, thus suggesting self-employment could be a temporary relief.
+Individuals who choose self-employment often do so to cope with the poor economy and the ensuing increase in unemployment, thus suggesting self-employment could be a temporary relief.
 As countries move away from agriculture and expand in advanced technology industries, self-employment rates tend to decline.
 In the meantime, governments could take advantage of its economy boosting potential by including educational and training programs as part of economic policy and planning.